martin-t/cvars/README.md

 - **Benchmarking:** Run `./bench.sh` in `cvars-bench-compile-time` to benchmark incremental compile time when using the proc macros.

 - **Useful commands**: [cargo-llvm-lines](https://github.com/dtolnay/cargo-llvm-lines) and [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).
 Use either of them in `cvars-bench-compile-time` (e.g. e.g. `cargo llvm-lines --features fnlike,cvars-1000`) to find out which functions generate a lot of LLVM IR and which compile to a lot of code.
 This is a good indicator of what is causing long compile times.
-LLVM IR is a bit more important because it better indicates how much work the backend has to do.
+Lines of LLVM IR is a bit more important because it better indicates how much work the backend has to do even if it compiles down to a small amount of machine code.

 ## Contributing